-Mortex may source sensors from various manufacturers that have a different wiring harness connection.
-A wiring may be necessary to allow the replacement sensor to connect the sensor wiring harness.
+IMPORTANT: Mortex may source sensors from various manufacturers that have a different wiring harness connection.
+A wiring adapter may be necessary to allow the replacement sensor to connect the sensor wiring harness.
 The wiring adapter will be provided with the replacement sensor.
-Alternate mounting holes are provided in the coil delta plate to accommodate the various approved sensors.
-Only use a replacement sensor approved by and provided by Mortex to assure proper operation and compatibility.
+Alternate mounting holes are provided in the sensor bracket to accommodate the various approved sensors.
+Only use a replacement sensor approved by and provided by Mortex to assure proper operating and compatibility.